 Students are assessed on their language performance using a standards-based rubric.
 Each course has a performance target aligned with the ACTFL Proficiency Guidelines.

 In all modern language courses, we grade with standards-based rubrics designed to assess students on language proficiency and skill.
 Students earn a B on a performance assessment when their work meets the performance target.
 In order to earn an A, students need to “level up” their performance.
 By using the rubrics as an instructional tool, providing targeted, descriptive feedback, and asking students to reflect on their work regularly, the “level ups” are attainable by any student.

 In order to move students through the proficiency continuum from Novice to Advanced, students must retain and build upon their language they have learned and acquired.
 For this reason, the department believes that for us the averaging of grades over the course of the year is neither effective nor fair.

 As an illustration, consider the following sets of grades:

-A (at the end of the first quarter), C (at the midyear), F (at the end of year) for student one.
+STUDENT 1: A (at the end of the first quarter), C (at the midyear), F (at the end of year)

-The averages in both instances would be about a C, yet it is obvious that student two is penalized for such averaging, as he or she has actually mastered virtually all of the material by the end of the year.
-Student one would be shown to be in average control of the materials, whereas in truth he or she has poor control.
-Sequential grading is standards-based.
-Student one would receive a grade below C and student two would receive a grade above C. This system is not only fairer in the case of sequential courses such as ours, but also offers constant encouragement to students to try their best and to improve.
-Conversely, it penalizes students who perform well at the outset and then choose to rest upon their laurels with the expectation that their earlier achievement will preclude a failing grade in the course.
+The averages in both cases would be about a C, yet it is obvious that Student 1 is penalized for such averaging, when if fact she or he has actually mastered the material by the end of the year.
+Student 1 has poor control.
+Progressive grading is standards-based, emphasizing the most recent assessment.
+Student 1 would receive a grade below C and Student 2 would receive a grade above C. This system is not only fairer, but also aligns well with our efforts to teach students to embrace a growth mindset.

-Questions regarding either of these policies may be directed to the Classical and Modern Language Department Head.
+Questions regarding these policies may be directed to the Classical and Modern Language Department Head.